-Is your ASUS laptop running slow on Windows 10?
-Or it keeps freezing when you surf the Internet or simply work on a project?
+Is your ASUS laptop running slow?
+Does it keep freezing when you surf the Internet or work on a project?

-All PCs run slowly over time, ASUS computers are no exception.
-It doesn’t matter whether you use a laptop or an advanced all-in-one desktop.
+All laptops will run slowly over time, an ASUS laptop is no exception…it doesn’t matter whether you use a light Acer Aspire series or a high-performance ZenBook Pro.

-However, if its performance drops dramatically -- for example, froze up more often and ran much slower than it used to, you’d better watch out.
+However, if the laptop performance keeps decreasing, for example, hanging up more often, or running much slower than it used to, you’d better watch out.

 - Internet connection.